SimFin/simfin/FUTURE.md

       because it loads very fast now!
 But please schedule the generation in the cron, so it is automatically done every day.
 We've made some changes to names and shortcuts that aren't currently shown.

+    - Write the timestamp when the update-script finishes and show it on the web-page.
+It would make it easier to diagnose if the cron is down, etc.

     - All the available datasets should be shown e.g. 'markets', 'companies', 'shareprices' and 'industries'.